Heads Up Poker Strategy: 3 Tips to Help Win your next Heads Up Battle

 Keeping your concentration during the fast paced action of heads up can be hard, but is essential as you should be constantly reading your opponents and assessing their possible range of hands in order to avoid being too aggressive when they have a strong hand and taking a big loss which wipes out the profits you have made from picking up all those small pots.

 Use your position to your advantage – both early and late positions can be used to your advantage as long as you understand the story you want to present and that your actions are consistent and are believable.
-If you can master this during heads up play then you can manipulate them in a lot of the hands you play.
+If you can master this during heads up play, you’ll be able to apply pressure and influence how your opponent responds in certain situations.